 There are no arbitrary or set time limits for how long an injured worker may receive medical expense payments.
 These payments from the insurance company can begin immediately once they have received a bill — as long as there is a timely notification from the treating physician and the billing is done properly.
 The payments can then continue until they are no longer needed or are proven to no longer be reasonable, necessary, or related to the work injury.

-For more information on what the term “medical expenses” includes and how to qualify for them, see “What Medical Expenses does Workers’ Compensation Cover?”
+Learn more about what the term “medical expenses” includes and how to qualify for coverage.

 Wage Loss Benefits